cauld/mockingbird/README.markdown

 # Mockingbird README #

 A JavaScript Twitter widget that displays related tweets based on the content of the page it lives on.
+Here is a [live demo](http://opensourcepenguin.net/experiments/mockingbird/).

 ## SETUP ##